Deep Plane Facelift

 A patient who has minimal sagging will be advised to have a mini facelift, not a deep plane facelift.
 A patient with significant medical conditions or unrealistic expectations may not be suitable.

-A vertical lift facelift, also known as a vertical facelift or “deep plane vertical facelift,” is a surgical procedure designed to address signs of aging in the lower face and neck.
+A vertical lift facelift, also known as a vertical facelift or “deep plane vertical facelift,” is a surgical procedure designed to address signs of ageing in the lower face and neck.
 Unlike traditional facelifts, which focus on horizontal repositioning of tissues, the vertical lift technique involves lifting and repositioning facial tissues vertically, providing a more natural and longer-lasting result.

-As with any surgical procedure, risks include infection, scarring, bleeding or hematoma, nerve injury, scarring and asymmetry and anaesthesia related complications.
 Ensuring your plastic surgeon understands your health, any conditions you may have, medication you may take and lifestyle factors such as smoking, all play a part in ensuring risk factors are covered in surgery.
 This will be discussed in your consultation when we take your medical history.
 Your facial surgeon will discuss these risks with you during your consultation and take steps to minimise any risks.

 Preoperative and post operative instructions are supplied and fully explained to minimise risk.
 If at any time you are feeling worried, or need a question answered, we are here to help before and after the operation.